KenrickLance/moneyme_ai_engineer_test/README.md

 The solution uses chromadb as the vector database and sqlite3 for managing conversations and retaining previous messages.

 The application relies on OpenAI's API for the language model.
-You'll need to specify your OpenAI API key in the .env file.
+You'll need to specify your OpenAI API key in the `.env` file.
 If necessary, I can provide a temporary API key.
 The Docker image already includes this temporary API key.

-Docker image URL: docker.io/lance092/moneyme:latest
+**Docker image URL**: docker.io/lance092/moneyme:latest

 ## Installation